remysucre/gj-vs-binary/README.md

 **Segmented array.** This is the same way TACO stores sparse tensors (in CSF).
 It's pretty much the same as the sorted trie, except that the tuples themselves are stored in a single array, and instead of pointers, each trie node stores offsets to that array.
 This combines some benefits of the previous two storage formats.

+## Indexing
+Generic join incurs a linear-ish (linear for hash tries and $O(n \log (n))$ for sorted tries) overhead to load the input relations into tries.
+This is fine in most cases, since both merge-sort join and hash join need to scan the entire input relations.
+However, an index join may touch only a tiny fraction of the indexed relation, so we cannot afford to sort the entire relation for generic join.

+The solution is to also create indices for generic join.
+An index is simply a partially sorted trie.
+For example, an index for `R(x,y,z,w)` on `x` is a 2-level trie, where the first level stores `x` in sorted order, and each `x` points to an unsorted set of tuples `(y,z,w)`.
+During generic join execution, we may directly intersect with the pre-sorted `x` level.
+For each `x` value in the intersection, we can now sort `(y,z,w)` so that we can intersect with them further down the loop.
+This lazy sorting saves us time from sorting tuples in regions not returned from the index join on `x`.

 ## Tensor algebra and generic join
 Since relational algebra is equivalent to tensor algebra, the tensor algebra compiler [TACO](http://tensor-compiler.org) implements an algorithm for sparse tensor algebra that precisely coincides with generic join.
 We may therefore piggyback on TACO to answer queries.